nguyent11/rjc/README.md

 USB video application.
 Currently developed for senior capstone project.
 The goal is to have a camera application that uses OpenCV to process images before displaying to the user.

 ## Dependencies
 (Note: Not a complete SBOM.
-These are only what I had to install.)
+These are only what I had to install based on a clean install of Ubuntu 22.04 Server.)
 | Library        | Implementation     |
 | -------------- | ------------------ |
 | Qt6 Base       | qt6-base-dev       |